6-year-old girl dies after getting hit with golf ball

-OREM, Utah (AP) — Authorities say a 6-year-old Utah girl has died after her father accidentally hit her with a golf ball.
+OREM, Utah (AP) — Authorities say a 6-year-old Utah girl has died after her father accidentally hit her with a golf ball Monday morning.

-Police say the ball struck the girl in the back of the head on Monday morning, while the father and daughter were golfing at Sleepy Ridge Golf Course in Orem.
+Police say the ball struck the girl in the back of the head at 10:25 a.m. at Sleepy Ridge Golf Course.

+The girl was with her father, sitting inside the golf cart when her father teed off.
+The ball collided with the base of her neck from 20 yards away.

 Colledge said police are investigating but are not planning to pursue charges because it appears to have been a tragic accident.